 Buy the Museum Pass or the Paris Pass?

-The Paris Pass includes a 1-hour wine tasting, a Seine cruise, public city transport, tourist bus and plenty of museums and other tourist attractions.
+The Paris Pass includes a 1-hour wine tasting, a Seine cruise, public city transport, a tourist bus, and plenty of museums and other tourist attractions.

-Typical things to do in Paris
+Typical Things to Do in Paris

 - Visit the most viewpoints in the city.

 - Visit the cemetery of Pére-Lachaise.

 - Eat a typical French dish, like raclette o crepes.